Today marks the beginning of a new and important campaign for the animals.

 Although it is true that many people will just eat steak, eggs, and ice cream instead of fish, or may eat “wild caught” fish from a peddler of “happy” dead fish, we have to do something now to help animals and this is the best we can figure out.

 Finally, we think that this campaign will really catch on because people will have to do very little in the way of actual change.
 We can show them how they can be “animal rights advocates” just by giving up small, factory-farmed fish on Friday.
 They’ll feel so good about themselves that they’ll sit down and write a check to one of the large animal groups.
 Another victory!
 And, in a decade, we’ll get them to focus on not eating small, factory-farmed fish on Thursday.
 And in another decade, we’ll get them to focus on Wednesdays.
 And so on.
 And then we’ll focus on medium-sized factory-farmed fish.
 And the public will never see it coming.
 We are so very clever!

 So, for the animals, please support our cutting-edge campaign to help the mentally and emotionally limited public understand the moral truth that only a handful of us can understand.
 Yes, we know that the truly elitist and divisive amongst you will want to hold fast to veganism as a moral baseline principle.
-And to that we say, “Screw the principle.”
+And to that we say, as PETA’s Ingrid Newkrk says about the principle of veganism as a non-negotiable moral principle, “Screw the principle.”